ishan0102/ishan.coffee/content/blog/How you should set up your mac.md

 ---
-title: Setting Up a Mac
+title: How you should set up your mac
 date: 2023-12-02
 tags:
   - seed